stephen3292/fedora3/README.md

   * Clicking on a question's tags will bring the user to a list of questions sharing that tag.

-### Read
+### Read Tab
-* Users do this by clicking "Read" on the toolbar.
+  * Users can read unanswered questions by clicking "Read" on the toolbar.
 This brings them to a page with already answered questions.

-### Users can upload photos
+### Answer Tab
-Users can upload questions when signing up, asking questions, and answering them.
+  * Clicking on the "Answer" tab will bring the user to a page populated with questions that await an answer.

-### Users can search questions
+### Search Tab
-Users can search questions by clicking the "Notifications" tag on the toolbar.
+  * Fedora also allows for real-time search using PgSearch.
+Users can search questions by clicking the "Search" tab on the toolbar.

-### Users can tag their own questions and read questions by tag
+### Photo Uploads
-Users can tag their own questions when asking and view questions by tags by clicking.
-Users can also view their own tags from their homepage.
+  * Photos, either for profiles, questions or answers, can be uploaded and are stored on AWS servers.